The project was created by Jacob Bijani and Noah Kalina at the request of Marcel the Rooster.

 Yes.
 The camera was designed to be executed by chickens, but other animals can take their own pictures if they like.

 We are thinking about this seasonally.
 The camera only takes photos when a chicken walks in front of it, so it’s impossible to predict how many total photos the chickens will make.
-We hope the chickens are able to mint at least one photo a day until autumn.
-From a technical perspective, collection has an uncapped total supply.
+We hope the chickens are able to mint at least one photo a day until autumn (September).
+From a technical perspective, the collection has an uncapped total supply.

 Once a day the flock curates a selection of the best photos from the day.
 The chickens believe in a healthy and sustainable work environment, and because of that they refuse to set unrealistic expectations as to when the photos will be posted.